adozz78/tp/data-engineering/tp-data-processing-framework/README.md

 Some questions :
 * What is Spark RDD API ?
+Spark RDD API is the core abstraction in Apache Spark for processing distributed data in parallel across a cluster

 * What is Spark Dataset API ?
+Spark Dataset API provides the benefits of RDDs with the benefits of Spark SQL's optimized execution engine, and can be manipulated using functional transformations.

 * With which languages can you use Spark ?
+I can use Spark with Scala, Java, Python, and R.

 * Which data sources or data sinks can Spark work with ?
+Spark can work with structured data files, tables in Hive, external databases and existing RDDs.

 ### Analyse data with Apache Spark and Scala
 One engineering team of your company created for you a TV News data stored as JSON inside the folder `data-news-json/`.